dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

 The **seed** variable may be set to a specific value to make the assignment of ranks fully repeatable.
 When left empty, as shown above, the random number generator seed is chosen automatically which will lead to slightly different bootstrap confidence intervals being computed each time the data is run.

-Refer to the description of the **boot** entry in :numref:`Data IO MET Configuration File Options` for more details on the random number generator.
+Refer to the description of the **boot** entry in :numref:`config_options` for more details on the random number generator.

 ensemble_stat output